 So that was one of my earliest memories and one of my earliest senses of the power of language - was kind of having the hair on the back of my neck stand up when - and I think the fact that it was my father who was leading it made a real impression.
 I don't go to church anymore, and I don't have faith, so I miss it in some ways.
 So this is a poem that I wrote in the wake of my father-in-law's death, who was someone who I loved very much.
 And losing him made me very aware of what a solace faith is.
 And so I wanted to recover some of that.
 And I have realized that maybe the thing I miss the most was the idea of heaven and the notion of a reunion.

 (Reading) Heaven - it will be the past, and we'll live there together not as it was to live but as it is remembered.
 It will be the past.
 We'll all go back together.
 Everyone we ever loved and lost and must remember.
 It will be the past, and it will last forever.

 GROSS: It's a beautiful poem, and it makes me wonder if you think of the afterlife now as living in other people's memory?

 PHILLIPS: Yeah.
 I think that's really well-put.
-Yeah, I think that's certainly the idea I was trying to articulate.
-You know, and I - this poem also grew a little bit out of my study of 17th-century poetry at people like Ben Johnson and George Herbert.
-And those poems come out of a culture where everyone believed this, I think, where the idea of a Christian resurrection was so universal that it's kind of mind-boggling to think of walking around - at least to me - I know there are still people who have this, but to walk around with the certainty that you would see the people you've lost again.
-And that struck me as a really beautiful idea and maybe the only consolation left at least to me.
+Yeah.
+I think that's certainly the idea I was trying to articulate.
+You know, and I - this poem also grew a little bit out of my study of 17th-century poetry at people like Ben Jonson and George Herbert.
+And those poems come out of a culture where everyone believed this, I think, where the idea of a Christian resurrection was so universal that it's kind of mind-boggling to think of walking around - at least to me - I know there are still people who have this - but to walk around with a certainty that you would see the people you've lost again.
+And that struck me as a really beautiful idea and maybe the only consolation left, at least to me.